top of page

 Investment business is regulated under the Financial Services and Markets Act 2000.

-If during the provision of services to you, you need advice on regulated investments, pensions or life assurance, we can refer you to someone who is authorised by the Financial Conduct Authority.
-This referral may be to Allen Sykes Wealth Management LLP who are a partner practice of St James Place Wealth Management and provide advice on a restricted basis.
-Alternatively, if we feel it more appropriate we may refer you to an Independent Financial advisor.
+If during the provision of services to you, you need advice on regulated investments, pensions or life assurance, we can refer you to someone who is authorised by the Financial Conduct Authority as we are not.

 15. Lien